golemfactory/golem-crowdfunding/README.md

 Deployment process:

+0. Set all configuration variables (CrowdfundingConfig struct in GolemCrowdfunding contract)
 1. Owner account is created (may be a multisig wallet address)
 2. Founder wallet is created (must be a multisig wallet, may be the owner address)
 3. GolemCrowdfunding contract is deployed by the owner
   * Hardcode founder wallet address in the contract